Does it help fertility issues?

 Does it work?

 Most definitely!
 These external, non-invasive massage techniques have been known and used by the Maya and many other Central and South American people for thousands of years.
 There is evidence of this knowledge in many other global cultures.
 If it didn’t work it wouldn’t still be with us today, five thousand or so years later.
+Fertile quality cervical fluid is essential to getting pregnant, and this technique may help to improve quality and quantity of fertile quality cervical fluid

 How does it help painful periods?

 An unhealthy uterus jammed in between the bowel or bladder, often times folded on itself abnormally, has a really hard time cleaning itself out each month with menses.
 It has to over compensate for its poor blood supply by severe cramping to clean itself.
 Often, it is unable to flush out the menstrual fluids because of clotting and thickening of the blood.
-Thus, incompletely flushed uterine fluids can accumulate and harden or endurate on the uterine membrane, leading to more cramping and pain that increase with each succeeding cycle.
+Incompletely flushed uterine fluids can accumulate and harden or endurate on the uterine membrane, leading to more cramping and pain that increase with each succeeding cycle.

 What if I’m pregnant?